 One of the best ways to increase your chances of success is to draft a vision statement for your product.
 A vision statement creates a definite sense of direction towards the end goal of the application.
 As well, your vision statement defines the solution to the problem your intended users are facing.

 Android and iOS (as well as other platforms) have very intuitive interface guidelines.
-They operate in different ways and appeal to different user groups.
+Despite this, they operate in different ways and appeal to different user groups.

-By looking at your users’ choice of smartphone, you already gain some useful knowledge from statistical data alone.
+Your users’ choice of smartphone can provide some useful knowledge from statistical data alone.
 For example, iOS users typically have a higher income and more education than Android users.
 This information in itself may influence your decisions about the product’s monetization strategy.
-If your monetization strategy relies heavily on in-app purchases, an iOS app may be the most profitable platform; however, if you plan to monetize through ad placements, Android might be your best choice.
+If your strategy relies on in-app purchases, iOS may be the most profitable platform; however, if you plan to monetize through ad placements, Android might be better.
 Remember, the primary objective of any mobile app is to provide users with a solution to a specific problem they collectively face.
-If you don’t have a solid understanding of how user behavior changes between operating systems, you’ll find it difficult to develop an app that addresses the specific needs of your target user group.
+Without a solid understanding of how user behavior changes between operating systems, you’ll find it difficult to develop an app that addresses the specific needs of your target user group.

 When developing for multiple platforms, it’s important to build with platform differences in mind.
-Apps that fail to do this stand to cause frustration amongst users.
-With the average user taking less than a minute to decide whether or not an app is worth using, a little frustration can be detrimental.
+Frustration among users is another common reason apps fail.
+With the average user taking less than a minute to decide whether or not an app is worth using, a little annoyance can be a killer.

 Successful mobile apps all have one thing in common: they benefit users.
 If a user is going to use an app repeatedly, the product needs to be useful and offer a great deal of value.
 Creating an amazing UX involves practicing design thinking and establishing an extensive understanding of the target users’ lives and unmet needs.